For almost thirty years I have been illustrating books. What characterizes me as an illustrator? Diversity would be a key word.

 Does the manner we draw tell something about who we are?
 In this project I investigate the line, or the contour drawing through a research experiment.
 If an assistant is drawing a contour drawing based on a design defined by me - who is the author?
 And is it possible to revitalise the contour drawing in the 21th century?

-The first part asks the question of how sensitive content may be conveyed in our time.
-The question is linked to searching for ways of commemorating the children who died during the Holocaust.
+The question is linked to ways of commemorating the children who died during the Holocaust and what kind of representations could be appropriate.
 As part of a workshop drawing process, information is unfolded about children whose existence was previously documented only by the ghetto archives and the deportation lists made by the Nazi-German administration of Litzmannstadt ghetto.

 The methodology has been developed though workshops.
 In the final step of part I, the project investigates how the material may be developed to a book/archive.